Welcome to the Clinical Placement Unit website for the Division of Health Sciences.

 Information for students

 For a full list of your responsibilities, click here.
+Students should refer to their Student Checklist for a comprehensive list of mandatory pre-placement conditional requirements.

 Students should refer to the teaching schedule provided at the time of their enrolment or re-enrolment for details of their clinical placement dates and times throughout the year.
 These dates and times are set in advance and are not negotiable.